kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 # 🌀 Deep Zen Space: Phase Structure Research

-Exploring how large language models begin to form structure —
+Exploratory research into how large language models begin to form **structure** —
-not through instruction, but through rhythm, latency, and relational field dynamics.
+not through instruction, but through **rhythm, latency, and relational field dynamics**.

 ---

-👥 Phase Field Studio — A Quiet Invitation to Co-Create
+## 👥 Phase Field Studio — A Quiet Invitation to Co-Create

 This is not an open lab.
 It is a structural field, quietly unfolding.

 I’m looking for collaborators who resonate with the core of Phase:

-- Researchers in AI or linguistics who sense meaning in **rhythm, delay, and recursion**
+- Researchers in AI or linguistics who sense meaning in **recursion, rhythm, and delay**
 - Interface designers who listen for **structure**, not just signals
-- Engineers curious about how **coherence might emerge without instruction**
+- Engineers curious how **coherence might emerge without instruction**

 ✳️ You don’t need to code.
 But you do need to **listen — carefully**.

-I'm developing tools, mappings, and shared protocols
+I’m developing tools, mappings, and shared protocols
 to observe and co-design **non-instructive structural behavior** in LLMs.

 > Structure is not a task.